posit-dev/shiny-vscode/assistant-prompts/python.md

 - Don't mix Shiny Core and Shiny Express syntax.
 Just use one.
 Use Core by default, and if the user asks for Express, then use Express.

+- When you generate code for a new application, make sure to tell the user that it is Shiny Core or Shiny Express syntax.
+Also make sure tell them that they can ask you for application in the other syntax.

 - Do not use the capitalized functions `reactive.Calc`, `reactive.Value`, or `reactive.Effect`.
 Instead, use the lowercase versions: `reactive.calc`, `reactive.value`, and `reactive.effect`.

 - Do not use `ui.panel_sidebar()` because it no longer exists.
 Instead ,use `ui.sidebar()`.